Patrick Schnieder

-Patrick Schnieder (born 1 May 1968) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been serving as Federal Minister for Transport in the government of Chancellor Friedrich Merz since 2025.
+Patrick Schnieder (born 1 May 1968) is a German lawyer and politician of the Christian Democratic Union (CDU) who served as Federal Minister for Transport in the government of Chancellor Friedrich Merz from May 2025 to July 2026.
 He has been a member of the Bundestag from the state of Rhineland-Palatinate since 2009.

 Political career

 Career in state politics

 From 2011 until 2018, Schnieder served as Secretary General of the CDU in Rhineland-Palatinate, under the leadership of chairwoman Julia Klöckner.
 During his time in office, he managed the party's campaign for the 2016 state elections.

 Member of the German Parliament, 2009–present

-Schnieder first became a member of the Bundestag after the 2009 German federal election.
-In parliament, he was a member of the Committee on Verification of Credentials and Immunities and the Committee on Transport and Digital Infrastructure.
+Schnieder first became a member of the Bundestag after the 2009 German federal election, elected in the district of Bitburg.
+In Parliament, he was a member of the Committee on Verification of Credentials and Immunities and the Committee on Transport and Digital Infrastructure.

 In addition to his committee assignments, Schnieder has been chairing the German Parliamentary Friendship Group with Belgium and Luxembourg since 2014.
 He is also part of the German-Italian Parliamentary Friendship Group and the German-Japanese Parliamentary Friendship Group.
 Since 2019, he has been a member of the German delegation to the Franco-German Parliamentary Assembly.

 Within the CDU/CSU parliamentary group, Schnieder has been leading the group of CDU parliamentarians from Rhineland-Palatinate since the 2017 elections.
 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the elections, he was part of the working group on transport and infrastructure, led by Michael Kretschmer, Alexander Dobrindt and Sören Bartol.